scriptsharks/scriptsharks.source/docs/0x10 Design/12 Droppers/00 Intro.md

 Adversaries have been abusing HTML and in-browser scripting languages since the dawn of time (or at least [since 1998](https://www.wired.com/1998/11/virus-thrives-on-html/)).
 This trend continued [into the 2010s](https://www.virusbulletin.com/virusbulletin/2010/10/it-s-just-spam-it-can-t-hurt-right), and still takes place [today](https://blog.barracuda.com/2022/06/28/threat-spotlight-malicious-html-attachments/).
 With HTML and JavaScript, attackers can easily create an inconspicuous-looking dropper by embedding a Base64-encoded malware package within a JavaScript wrapper which, when the HTML file is opened, will trigger a "download" of the decoded package to the user's hard drive.

-This dropper method is popular for a number of reasons: it doesn't involve common red-flag file extensions (like `.exe`, `.dll`, `.ps1`, etc.); many email scanners don't look deeply into the source code of HTML attachments; and it's easy to craft the HTML to look like a trustworthy website, aiding in deception.
+This dropper method is popular for a number of reasons: it doesn't involve common red-flag file extensions (like `.exe`, `.dll`, `.ps1`, etc.); embedded JavaScript code can be obfuscated to hide their contents from email attachment scanners; and it's easy to mimic the look of a trustworthy website, aiding in deception.